James Richardson (1819–1892)

 James Richardson (1819 – 15 November 1892) was a Canadian businessman, founder of James Richardson and Sons, Limited, politician, and a colleague and personal friend of Sir John A. Macdonald.
 James had two sons: George Armstrong Richardson and Henry Westman Richardson.

 James died on 15 November 1892 leaving a business enterprise that survives today as James Richardson and Sons, Limited, the largest grain firm in the British Commonwealth.
-It is a privately-owned agribusiness that is also involved with real estate, energy exploration, and food processing.
+It is a privately owned agribusiness that is also involved with real estate, energy exploration, and food processing.

 He is buried in Cataraqui Cemetery in Kingston, in the same cemetery as John A. Macdonald.

 Early life

-James Richardson was born in 1819 in Aughnacloy, Northern Ireland to Daniel Richardson and Janet Armstrong.
+James Richardson was born in 1819 in Aughnacloy, Ireland to Daniel Richardson and Janet Armstrong.
 He emigrated to Canada in approximately 1823 and at the age of ten years moved to Kingston.
 His business interests started in tailoring and soon moved to grain and potash speculation.
 In 1844, based on an advertisement in the 17 January 1844 Chronicle & Gazette, he and "Little" started their own merchant tailor's business on Princess Street in Kingston.
 The advertisement indicated that their specialties included "broad cloths, plain and figured beavers, cassimeres, doe skine [sic], tweeds, fancy and clan tartans, and an assortment of vestings".
 And those cloths were promised to be "made to order in the latest and most approved fashionable styles, on moderate terms, and at the shortest possible notice".